aanhtran01/BetterReadMapping/readme.txt

 A Python project that aligns donor reads to a reference genome by calculating a Burrows-Wheeler Transform using a Suffix Array.
 The Burrows-Wheeler-Transform is used along with the FM Index to recover read positions.
 A seed and extend method is used find potential alignments and the alignment with the best hamming distance is considered to be the best alignment.

-The project finds substitutions and indels outputs a "predictions.txt" of these mutations in this format:
+The code finds substitutions and indels outputs a "predictions.txt" of these mutations in this format:

 >S455 A G
 >S460 A G